gbgabo/wildberries-nextjs/ports/dmenu/install.md

 };
 ```

-And rebuild your dwm fork
+And rebuild your dmenu fork

 ```bash
 sudo make clean install